Thamia21/Task_Remote/README.md

 This repository is created for practicing Git workflows and collaboration.

-## Tasks to Complete:
+## Project Guidelines
+1. Always create a branch for new features
+2. Use meaningful commit messages
+3. Review code before merging
+4. Keep commits small and focused

+## Completed Tasks:
-1. Create repository on GitHub ✅
+1. Repository creation ✅
-2. Set up local repository and push to remote
+2. Local setup and remote push ✅
-3. Add collaborators
+3. Collaborator addition ✅
-4. Practice branching and merging
+4. Branch creation and PR ✅
-5. Resolve merge conflicts